barefootwriter/KPU/IDEA/dev/outcomes.md

 * Opening oneself to empathy and compassion.
 * Communicating effectively in speech, listening, and performing.
-* Building trust and a culture of collaboration.
+* Building trust, emotional safety, and a culture of collaboration.
-* Giving and receiving feedback.
+* Giving and receiving feedback and accepting others.
 * Embracing and resolving conflicts.

 ### Character

-* Engaging in the process of mentorship.
+* Engaging in the reciprocal process of mentorship.
 * Joining and contributing to communities.
 * Demonstrating ethical practices.
 * Opening to, and learning from, other cultures.
 * Being a lifelong learner.